brettmiller/evernote_recipes_to_nextcloud_cookbook/README.md

-The script parses a directory of Evernote .enex export files that contain recipes and properly converts them to a Nextcloud Cookbook zip archive.
+The script parses an Evernote .enex file or directory containing one or more Evernote .enex export files that contain recipes and properly converts them to a Nextcloud Cookbook zip archive.
 That archive can be imported into several other Cookbook webapps, including Mealie which is what it was tested with and originally written for.

 ## Features